edabier/py-goturn-project/README.md

   <img src="data/book.gif" alt="Tracking Result GIF"/>
 </p>

-Since the goturn only relies on the frame at time t-1 another aspect the algorithm struggle with is occlusion as we can see in the rhino sequences the bounding box predicted are never able to recover the head of the rhino after it has been occluded by the tree
+Since the goturn only relies on the frame at time t-1 another aspect the algorithm struggle with is occlusion as we can see in the rhino sequences the bounding box predicted are never able to recover the head of the rhino after it has been occluded by the tree.

 <p align="center">
   <img src="data/rhino.gif" alt="Tracking Result GIF"/>